-This policy, which is based to financial services" principle, on the "fair access to financial services" principle, provides even stronger protections for vital U.S. industries and prevents small- and medium-sized companies from global corporatist coercion.
-Moreover, this legislation provides critical protections based on First Amendment rights, which would prohibit entities from being discriminated against on political and ideological grounds by "woke" financial institutions.
+This policy, which is based on the "fair access to financial services" principle, provides even stronger protections for vital U.S. industries and prevents small- and medium-sized companies from global corporatist coercion.
+Moreover, this legislation provides critical protections based on First Amendment rights, which would prohibit entities from being discriminated against on political and ideological grounds by "woke" financial institutions